United States Department of the Interior: Federal Consulting Group

 The Federal Consulting Group was a part of the United States Department of the Interior until March 2025 when it was dissolved on the advice of Department of Government Efficiency (DOGE).
 The group was paid to broker contracts for other parts of the federal government as well as offering consulting, executive coaching, and performance and customer satisfaction measuring services to federal agencies.

 In 2009 it described itself as part of the National Business Center of the DoI:

-The Federal Consulting Group provides consultation services aimed at overcoming the organizational challenges of client offices.
-This is accomplished through assessment and construction of organizational logic models, amongst other methods.
-The Federal Consulting group consists of three divisions: Consulting, Executive Coaching, and Performance Measurement & Customer Satisfaction.
-The Consulting and Coaching divisions provide the services indicated by their titles, while the Performance Measurement & Customer Satisfaction division provides clients with access to the American Customer Satisfaction Index (ACSI).
+The Federal Consulting Group provided consultation services aimed at overcoming the organizational challenges of client offices.
+This was accomplished through assessment and construction of organizational logic models, amongst other methods.
+The Federal Consulting group consisted of three divisions: Consulting, Executive Coaching, and Performance Measurement & Customer Satisfaction.
+The Consulting and Coaching divisions provided the services indicated by their titles, while the Performance Measurement & Customer Satisfaction division provided clients with access to the American Customer Satisfaction Index (ACSI).
 The ACSI allows federal offices to demonstrate compliance with the President's Management Agenda and the Government Performance and Results Act to the Administration and Congress.

 In April 2021, the National Science Foundation Office of Polar Programs entered into an agreement with Federal Consulting Group to oversee a needs assessment of the USAP as relates to allegations of sexual harassment and assault.

 The group's last address was 1849 C St. NW Room 4342, Washington, DC 20240-0001.

 American Indians

 Within the Interior Department, the Bureau of Indian Affairs handles some federal relations with American Indians, while others are handled by the Office of Special Trustee.
-The current acting assistant secretary for Indian affairs is Bryan Newland, an enrolled member of the Bay Mills Indian Community.
+The current assistant secretary for Indian affairs is William Kirkland, an enrolled member of the Navajo Nation.

 The department has been the subject of disputes over proper accounting for American Indian Trusts set up to track the income and distribution of monies that are generated by the trust and specific American Indian lands, which the government leases for fees to companies that extract oil, timber, minerals, and other resources.
 Several cases have sought an accounting of such funds from departments within the Interior and Treasury (such as the Minerals Management Service), in what has been a 15-year-old lawsuit.
 Some American Indian nations have also sued the government over water-rights issues and their treaties with the US.
 In 2010 Congress passed the Claims Settlement Act of 2010 (Public Law 111-291), which provided $3.4 billion for the settlement of the Cobell v.
 Salazar class-action trust case and four American Indian water rights cases.

 On March 16, 2021, Deb Haaland, serving at that time as a member of Congress for New Mexico, took the oath of office as secretary, becoming the first American Indian to lead an executive department, and the third woman to lead the department.